 Music is a major part of worship at St. Michael and All Angels.
-Most services have some music, whether it be the full choir accompanying our Æolian-Skinner Pipe Organ at the 10:30 AM mass, or the congregation singing a cappella at our Mass in Spanish.
+Most services have some music, whether it be the full choir accompanying our Æolian-Skinner Pipe Organ at the 10:30 AM mass, or the congregation singing at our Family Mass, accompanied on guitar by musician David Uhrig.
 Guest musicians often accompany the choirs during Christmas and Easter celebrations.
-Music during the High Mass on major feast days ranges from familiar hymns to classical pieces to original music by our resident composer, the late A. F. Schultz.
+Music during the High Mass ranges from familiar hymns to classical pieces to original music.

-The St. Michael and All Angels Choir sings at the 10:15 AM High Mass on most Sundays, at certain feast day masses, and on other selected occasions.
-Rehearsals are Thursdays at 7:00 PM and on Sunday mornings.
+The St. Michael and All Angels Choir sings at the 10:30 AM High Mass on most Sundays, at certain feast day masses, and on other selected occasions.
+Rehearsals are Tuesdays at 7:00 PM and on Sunday mornings.
 We are always looking for new voices!

 Our Director of Music

 After eight months of his faithful service as Interim Director of Music, we are very pleased to announce that we have called Dr. Chris Fresolone as Director of Music of St. Michael’s Church.
 Many of you have gotten to know Chris, and he has become a great part of our liturgical ministry.
 In addition to his work at St. Michael’s, Chris teaches choir, band, piano, and music theory at the Gregory School.
 His previous work in churches includes service at Christ Presbyterian Church and Casas Adobes UCC Church, and he has also previously worked as one of several directors at the Tucson Girls’ Chorus.